slateci/XCache/federation/README.md

 * for a given client site and filename returns optimal path.

 ## To Do:
-* maybe rewrite in node.js (for easy REST interface, scalability)
 * current calculation is based on equal capacity servers.
 Which won't always be the case.
 * XCache servers to report status through the backend to ES
 * each cache record contains info on one server: